grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 `span`      | `list(string)` | List of OTTL statements filtering OTLP spans.       |         | no
 `spanevent` | `list(string)` | List of OTTL statements filtering OTLP span events. |         | no

+The syntax of OTTL statements depends on the OTTL context.
+See the OpenTelemetry documentation for more information:
+* [OTTL span context][]
+* [OTTL spanevent context][]

+Statements are checked in order from "high level" to "low level" telemetry, in this order:
+1. `span`
+2. `spanevent`

+Hence, if at least one `span` condition is satisfied, the `spanevent` conditions will not be checked.
+Only one of the statements inside the list of statements has to be satisfied.

+If all span events for a span are dropped, the span will be left intact.

 ### metrics block

 The `metrics` block specifies statements which filter metric telemetry signals.